How to Stop Fake TripAdvisor Robocalls

 We understand just how irritating and problematic robocalls can be.
 Things can become even trickier if you have to cope with several problematic situations simultaneously, which can easily happen.
 Let’s say you have an unfair parking ticket to deal with, you’re getting robocalls all day long, and your flight just got canceled, but they won’t give you your money back.
 How frustrating!

 Luckily, DoNotPay has got you covered in all these and many other situations.
-We just need you to log in to your account via the web browser or your iOS device and select the type of service that you need.
+We just need you to log in to your account via the web browser and select the type of service that you need.
 Here’s what we’ll be happy to do for you:

 - Put you through to customer support faster than ever